functional-logic/functional-logic.github.io/events/flops/2024/index.md

 ---
-title: Symposium Functional and Logic Programming 2024
+title: Symposium on Functional and Logic Programming 2024
 subtitle: 17th International Symposium on Functional and Logic Programming
 layout: page
 ---

-Welcome to the website of the 17th International Symposium on Functional and Logic Programming (FLOPS 2024).
-FLOPS 2024 is co-sponsored by Special Interest Group on Programming and Programming Languages (SIG-PPL), Japan Society for Software Science and Technology (JSSST), in cooperation with ACM SIGPLAN.
+Welcome to the website of the 17th International Symposium on Functional and Logic Programming (FLOPS 2024) May 15-May 17, 2024 in Kumamoto, Japan.

+FLOPS 2024 is
+co-sponsored by Special Interest Group on Programming and Programming Languages (SIG-PPL), Japan Society for Software Science and Technology (JSSST), in cooperation with ACM SIGPLAN.